zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Self-Service Password Reset:_ The Self-Service Password Reset is
 disabled by default.
 For Self-Service Password Reset to work the SMTP Server (see below) should be configured as well.
-Password reset link for your Gluu server should be something like `https://your.idp.link/identity/person/passwordReminder.htm`.
+Password reset link for your Gluu Server should be something like `https://your.idp.link/identity/person/passwordReminder.htm`.

 * _Cache Refresh:_ This is the mechanism which pulls and synchronizes